 Dr Kumarasingham is a Senior Research Fellow at the Institute of Commonwealth Studies, University of London and also sits on their Advisory Board.
-He is also an Affiliated Scholar at the Centre of South Asian Studies, University of Cambridge.
+He is an Affiliated Scholar at the Centre of South Asian Studies, University of Cambridge and is a Corresponding Member of the Institute of Legal and Constitutional Research at the University of St Andrews.
 He is a Fellow of the Royal Historical Society.

-In Edinburgh he is a member of the Edinburgh Centre of Constitutional Law, the Centre for the Study of Modern and Contemporary History, Centre of South Asian Studies and the Global and Transnational Research Group.
+In Edinburgh he is a member of the Edinburgh Centre of Constitutional Law, the Centre for the Study of Modern and Contemporary History, Centre of South Asian Studies and the Edinburgh Centre for Global History.

-He also co-covenes the Keith Forum on Commonwealth Constitutionalism.
+He also co-convenes the Keith Forum on Commonwealth Constitutionalism.

 Dr Kumarasingham is currently co-editing The Cambridge Constitutional History of the United Kingdom for Cambridge University Press.

 A Political Legacy of the British Empire - Power and the Parliamentary System in Post-Colonial India and Sri Lanka, London: I.B.
 Tauris, 2013

 Onward with Executive Power - Lessons from New Zealand, Wellington: Victoria University of Wellington/Institute of Policy Studies, 2010